CONTACT US NOW | (925) 932-0201

-Alan used to look at porn but, through counseling, had been able to stop.
+Alan used to look at porn but, through sex addiction recovery, had been able to stop.
 However, he persisted in his behavior of objectifying women.
 Although Trish had spoken with Alan many times about how his behavior seemed demeaning from her point of view, he just couldn’t or wouldn’t change.

 Alan didn’t see anything wrong with gazing – that’s what he called it, “gazing.”
 To Alan, that’s what men did.
 If you were a man, you looked at women.
 When his wife and others pointed out that this was objectification, Alan stuck to his story.
 During a recent conversation at home with Trish, Alan said, “It’s just plain biological fact.
 Since the dawn of time, men have looked for mates so they can procreate.”

 “So you’re staring at the headlights on that 22-year-old barista in Starbucks because you want to procreate with her?” his wife had asked with more than a hint of anger.